 Special issues which impact the specification, design, or implementation of the software are noted here.

 The types of tests to be conducted are specified, including as much detail as is possible at this stage.
 Emphasis here is on black- box testing.

 Special performance requirements are specified.

-A matrix that traces stated components and data structures to software requirements is developed.
+A matrix that traces stated software requirements back to the system specification.

-A description of all design metrics to be used during the design activity is noted here.
+A description of all analysis metrics to be used during the analysis activity is noted here.

 Return to APM Documents